MetalBlockchain/metal-docs/docs/apis/metalgo/apis/p-chain.md

 }
 ```

-- `to` is the ID of the address the AVAX is imported to.
+- `to` is the ID of the address the METAL is imported to.
 This must be the same as the `to` argument in the corresponding call to the X-Chain’s or C-Chain's `export`.
 - `sourceChain` is the chain the funds are coming from.
 Must be either `"X"` or `"C"`.
 - `from` are the addresses that you want to use for this operation.
 If omitted, uses any of your addresses as needed.
 - `changeAddr` is the address any change will be sent to.
 If omitted, change is sent to one of the addresses controlled by the user.